alexkisielewicz/drf-travelshutter/README.md

 If I had more time or decide to develop app further I would add/improve following functionalities that I moved to olumn on project board:

 - [#22](https://github.com/alexkisielewicz/drf-travelshutter/issues/22) As a user I want to be able to add tags to my posts and be able to display tagged posts so I can easily find the content that I'm interested in.

 # Credits

 ## Code

-This broject was built based on the Code Institute walkthrough project - Django Rest Framework for front-edn Moments app.
+This broject was built based on the Code Institute walkthrough project - Django Rest Framework for front-end Moments app.

 ## Learning resources